 Pattern 3: Simple Counting and Counting with Windows

-However, count are often useful with a time window attached to it.( e.g. failure count last hour).
+However, counts are often used with a time window attached to it.( e.g. failure count last hour).
 There are many types of windows: sliding windows vs. batch (tumbling) windows and time vs. length windows.
 There are four main variations.

 - Time, Batch window: also called tumbling windows, they only produce output at the end of the time window

-- Length, Sliding : same as the time, sliding window, but keeps an window of n events instead of selecting them by time.
+- Length, Sliding : same as the time, sliding window, but keeps a window of n events instead of selecting them by time.

-- Length, Batch window: same as the time, batch window, but keeps an window of n events instead of selecting them by time
+- Length, Batch window: same as the time, batch window, but keeps a window of n events instead of selecting them by time

 Pattern 4: Joining Event Streams